meashiri/ctf-writeups/gh-pages/content/posts/202312-pingctf/index.md

 ping{enigma_ist_faszinierend_einen_schonen_tag} E C A U
 '''
 ```
-Of the three possibilities that started with `ping`,`ping{enigma_ist_faszinierend_einen_schonen_tag}` seemed to be in German.
-Putting the phrase into Google Translate seemed to think that it was valid German phrase that says - `Enigma is fascinating.
+Of the three possibilities that started with `ping`,`ping{enigma_ist_faszinierend_einen_schonen_tag}` seemed to be a valid German phrase.
+Putting the phrase into Google Translate indeed indicates that it is a valid German phrase that means - `Enigma is fascinating.
 Have a nice day`.

 #### noodle-nightmare
 ![](2023-12-10-12-41-54.png)